mlitwin/bird-count-ios/Architecture.md

 - In-app analytics for session length and per-species rates.
 - Merge adjacent records for the same species when times are within a small threshold.
 - iCloud/Files persistence option in addition to UserDefaults.
-- Snapshot tests for RangeSelectorView and range summaries.
+- Snapshot tests for DateRangeSelectorView and range summaries.